 How Crestview Recovery Can Help

 Now that we’ve answered your question, “is Vicodin an opioid?”, it’s time to take action.
-If you or a loved one is having a hard time beating Vicodin addiction, Crestview Recovery in Portland, Oregon, may be the solution.
-We help individuals struggling with addiction take control over their lives by helping them get sober and arming them with important life skills to prevent post-treatment relapse.
+If you or a loved one is having a hard time beating Vicodin addiction, Crestview Recovery in Portland, Oregon, could be the solution.
+We help individuals struggling with addiction take control over their lives by assisting them to get sober and arming them with essential life skills to prevent post-treatment relapse.

 We offer multiple levels of care, including: